JesusAlmirco/vonmercado_frontend/readme.md

-## E-commerce Frontend with Botstrap 5.2
+## E-commerce Frontend with Bootstrap 5.2